Admissions to the Honors College

 Transfer or current UNM students should ideally apply to the Honors College by the end of their freshmen year.
 Acceptance is on a rolling basis.

-In recognition of their academic achievements, National Merit Scholars and Finalists, National Hispanic Scholars, National Achievement Scholars, American Indian Scholars, and recipients of UNM’s Presidential and Regents’ Scholarships will be admitted to the Honors College automatically following submission of an application.
+In recognition of their academic achievements, National Merit Scholars and Finalists, National Hispanic Scholars, National Achievement Scholars, American Indian Scholars, UNM Presidential Scholars, and UNM Regents Scholars will be admitted to the Honors College following submission of the Honors College application that includes a copy of their scholarship award letter.

 While the Honors College has no absolute admissions criteria, incoming freshmen with an ACT composite test score of 28 or higher or an SAT score of 1320 or higher (or 1900 or higher if taken prior to January 2016) AND a high school cumulative GPA of at least 3.5 will be automatically admitted following submission of an application.
 Additionally, freshmen who are National Merit Scholars and Finalists, National Hispanic Scholars, National Achievement Scholars, American Indian Scholars, and recipients of UNM's Presidential and Regents’ Scholarships will be automatically admitted following submission of an application.